 DAS no longer offers a pet licensing program.
 Instead, all dogs and cats in the City of Dallas are now required to be microchipped.
 Not sure if your pet is microchipped?
 All pets adopted from DAS and most local adoption groups are microchipped.
 Your veterinarian or any shelter can verify if your pet is microchipped.

-A mircochip is small computer chip about the size of a grain of rice that is placed under your pet's skin using a needle (similar to a vaccination) where it remains throughout life.
-The chip contains a unique identification number that can be located with a special scanner; this number is linked to your contact information through a mircochip database.
+A microchip is small computer chip about the size of a grain of rice that is placed under your pet's skin using a needle (similar to a vaccination) where it remains throughout life.
+The chip contains a unique identification number that can be located with a special scanner; this number is linked to your contact information through a microchip database.
 It is not a GPS tracker and you must update your information whenever it changes in order for the chip to remain effective.

 Microchipped dogs have an 238% higher rate of returning home while cats have a 2000% higher rate!